-For members 2 years of age and older, ventilators are not covered when used only to deliver continuous or intermittent positive airway pressure for adults and children.
+For members 2 years of age and older, ventilators are not medically necessary when used only to deliver continuous or intermittent positive airway pressure for adults and children.
 Any type of ventilator would not be medically necessary when:

-- The ventilator is used only in a bi-level PAP (HCPCS codes E0470 and E0471) mode - Used for conditions that qualify for use of a Respiratory Assistance Device (RAD) that are not life-threatening conditions where interruption of respiratory support would quickly lead to serious harm or death - Ventilators, such as Trilogy mechanical ventilators (HCPCS codes E0465 and E0466), used for the treatment of conditions that deliver continuous or intermittent positive airway pressure are not medically necessary
+- The ventilator is used only in a bi-level PAP (HCPCS codes E0470 and E0471) mode; or - Used for conditions that qualify for use of a respiratory assistance device (RAD) that are not life-threatening conditions where interruption of respiratory support would quickly lead to serious harm or death; or - Ventilators, such as Trilogy mechanical ventilators (HCPCS codes E0465 and E0466), used for the treatment of conditions that deliver continuous or intermittent positive airway pressure

-Mechanical ventilators (HCPCS codes E0465 and E0466) are considered medically necessary in certain clinical scenarios.
-For medical necessity criteria, refer to the InterQual[®] Medicare: Post Acute & Durable Medical Equipment, Ventilators.
+Mechanical ventilators (HCPCS codes E0465 and E0466) are considered medically necessary to treat neuromuscular diseases, thoracic restrictive diseases, and chronic respiratory failure consequent to chronic obstructive pulmonary disease in certain clinical scenarios.
+For medical necessity clinical coverage criteria, refer to the InterQual[®] Medicare: Post Acute & Durable Medical Equipment, Ventilators NCD.